 - Listen to your handheld, mini-stereo or radio while you cook.

-- Check out audio books on CD at the library and listen to novels, biographies or non-fiction during your kitchen time.
+- Check out audio books at the library and listen to novels, biographies or non-fiction during your kitchen time.

 - Open a window and enjoy the sounds of nature.